 Examination periods vary according to Paris institutions but usually take place at the end of the first semester (late December to early January – before or after winter break) and in mid to late May (early to mid June at Paris 6).
 In addition, shorter examinations, papers and reports are scheduled during the year.
-The examinations are given either by the professor of the institutes and schools or by professors appointed by the director of the program.
+The examinations are given either by the professor of the institutes and schools, or by professors appointed by the director of the program, or a combination of both.

 Grades and Credits

 The number of credits recommended for each course depends on contact hours and the amount and nature of the work required.
-Hamilton follows the ECTS which standardizes course credits throughout the European university system.
-Hamilton adopts the ECTS used by Paris institutions to guarantee accuracy and fairness in credit recommendations.
+Hamilton follows the ECTS (European Credit Transcript System) which standardizes course credits throughout the European university system and guarantees accuracy and fairness in credit recommendations.
 Some courses require a mandatory tutorial.

 Certificates and Diplomas